awsdocs/aws-systems-manager-user-guide/doc_source/run-remote-documents.md

-# Running SSM documents from remote locations<a name="run-remote-documents"></a>
+# Running Systems Manager command documents from remote locations<a name="run-remote-documents"></a>

-You can run SSM documents from remote locations by using the `AWS-RunDocument` pre\-defined SSM document\.
-This document currently supports the following remote locations:
+You can run Systems Manager documents \(SSM documents\) from remote locations by using the `AWS-RunDocument` pre\-defined SSM document\.
+This document currently supports running SSM documents stored in the following locations:
 + GitHub repositories \(public and private\)
-+ Amazon S3
++ Amazon S3 buckets
-+ Documents saved in Systems Manager
++ Systems Manager

-The following procedure describes how to run remote SSM documents by using the console\.
-This procedure shows how to run the remote document by using Run Command, but you can also run remote documents by using State Manager or Automation\.
+While you can also run remote documents by using State Manager or Automation, the following procedure describes only how to run remote SSM documents by using Run Command in the AWS Systems Manager console\.

+**Note**
+`AWS-RunDocument` can be used to run only command\-type SSM documents, not other types such as Automation documents\.
+The `AWS-RunDocument` uses the `aws:downloadContent` plugin\.
+For more information about the `aws:downloadContent` plugin, see [aws:downloadContent](ssm-plugins.md#aws-downloadContent)\.

 **Before you begin**
 Before you run a remote document, you must complete the following tasks\.
-+ Create an SSM document and save it in a remote location\.
++ Create an SSM command document and save it in a remote location\.
 For more information, see [Creating Systems Manager documents](create-ssm-doc.md)
 + If you plan to run a remote document that is stored in a private GitHub repository, then you must create a Systems Manager `SecureString` parameter for your GitHub security access token\.
 You can't access a remote document in a private GitHub repository by manually passing your token over SSH\.
 The access token must be passed as a Systems Manager `SecureString` parameter\.
 For more information about creating a `SecureString` parameter, see [Creating Systems Manager parameters](sysman-paramstore-su-create.md)\.

 ## Run a remote document \(console\)<a name="run-remote-documents-console"></a>